0xDBFB7/fluorescence_photon_counting/README.md

 Various impromptu tests were made with a 2.5W 445 nm laser cutter.
-Commodity blue 445 nm emitters only barely clip the absorption spectrum of GelGreen, apparently leading to a poor fluorescence yield.
-Combined with the very high intensity, an unusably high background was found even with the large 0.4 mL test sample.
-This observation were tainted by a very poor optical arrangement and was largely inconclusive; 445 nm laser diode alone was never tested with the final optical arrangement, and may well have provided sufficient.
+Commodity blue 445 nm emitters only barely clip the absorption spectrum of GelGreen, leading to a much lower fluorescence signal and signal-to-background than higher wavelengths.
+These observations were tainted by a very poor optical arrangement and were largely inconclusive; the 445 nm laser diode alone was never tested with the final optical arrangement, and may well have proved sufficient.
 This may allow the elimination of the excitation filter.

 (Note that inexpensive laser cutter modules are often intensity modulated via PWM rather than via analog current; this can cause great